32 Cards Game

 All players are dealt 5 cards face down.
 There are no community cards in this game.

 The first player to the left of the over blind (or the big blind if there was no over blind) starts the betting, which then continues in a clockwise fashion.
-All players must at least match the amount in of the over blind in order to remain in the hand.
+All players must at least match the amount of the over-blind in order to remain in the hand.

 You will see the following options, depending on what the players before you have done:

 - Fold: Leave the game, forfeiting anything you put in the pot in the form of blinds or bets.

 - Check: You can check if no one else has put in more money than you.
 If you posted the over-blind (or big blind if there was no over-blind) then everyone else has to put in enough money to match your contribution.
 If someone raises, you won’t have the option to check.